Computation and Cognition: the Probabilistic Approach (Psych 204/CS 428, Fall 2017)

 Assignments and grading

 Students (both registered and auditing) will be expected to do assigned readings before class.
 Registered students will be graded based on:

 - 20% Class & Canvas participation.

 - 50% Final project (including proposal, update, presentation, and paper).

-Assignments should be submitted to Canvas in .pdf form; fixed-width font appreciated.
-Homework assignments will be graded using the following scheme:
+Assignments should be submitted to Canvas in .pdf form; fixed-width font appreciated for code (e.g. using the editor at http://webppl.org).
+Homework assignments will be graded using letter grades: